-You can add your own trigger to perform an application-specific action as a result of a triggering condition.
-For example, if your application needs to know when the public port IP address has changed, you could add a script in the network/mod\ip trigger directory.
-Your script, along with any other triggers in this directory, is executed when the system public IP address is changed.
+You can add your own trigger, which can be useful if you wish to perform an application specific action as a result of a triggering condition.
+For example, if your application needs to know when the public port IP address has changed, you could add a script in the network/mod_ip trigger directory.
+Your script will be executed when the system public IP address is changed, along with any other triggers in this directory.

-Implemented Triggers
+Triggers Implemented

-The following list of triggers is accurate at the time of the publication of this guide, and can help you understand how this mechanism is used.
+The following list of triggers is accurate as of the time of writing, and can help provide understanding of how this mechanism is used.
 Verify the triggers on your system for any recent changes.